MelchMwoan/AvansProgrammeren4/README.md

 ### Succesfull Deployment
 This API is already succesfully deployed [here](https://share-a-meal.melchmwoan.com).
 You can try and check it out!
 *See all available routes [here](https://documenter.getpostman.com/view/25891505/2s93eZxr1P).*

-### Android Application
-In periode 1.3 of Avans HBO Informatica we created an android application using an API with the same functionalities:

-//TODO: add images

-### WebApp
-There also is a webapp created by a teacher which uses an API with the same functionalitites:

-//TODO: add images

 ## What's New
 ---